Fire Kills campaign makes itself heard this Deaf Awareness Week

 British Standard BS5446-3:2005, which was amended in 2007, specifies smoke alarm kits for deaf and hard of hearing people.
 Products made to this standard give deaf people assurance of quality smoke alarms designed to meet their needs.

-He continued “Anyone unsure about the alarm they need should contact the Community Safety department for advice and to see if they would qualify for a free Home Fire Safety Check on 0800 032 1155 quoting reference DA14.
+“Anyone unsure about the alarms they need should contact Hereford & Worcester Fire and Rescue Service for a free Safe and Well visit.
 We are here to help make sure your home is as fire safe as possible.”